Updated: Feb 23

 Domestic violence continues to be a major problem in our communities.
-In the first instance, most people will conjure up visions of physical abuse and violence.
-Whilst physical violence continues to be a major contributing factor, domestic abuse runs deeper and is much harder to spot.
+Initially, many will conjure up visions of physical abuse and violence.
+Whilst physical violence continues to be a major contributing factor, domestic abuse runs much deeper and is harder to spot.

 Last week (Feb, 2021) the NSW Parliament held an inquiry on coercive control in a domestic relationship, with a view to consider its inclusion in the Crimes Act.